Creating Blocks¶

-They are created with NodeJS and a Basic Structure for name
+They are created with NodeJS and a Basic Structure for name, inputs, options,output and the code Part.

-Its easy if you want to use them only by yourself just Place the JS file in your Bot Directry and go on.
-If everything is ok with the file its getting loaded instand without restarting DBB.
+It's easy if you want to use them only by yourself just place the JS file in your Bots Blocks Directory and go on.
+If everything is ok with the file it's getting loaded instant in DBB, without restarting.

 If you want to make your Block Public send it into the Blocks Channel on the Discord Server.